Back-and-forth method: Definition

+In other words, each partial isomorphism of the family admits an extension which still belongs to the family itself.
+Moreover, one can find such an extension more precisely for each partial isomorphism, by imposing which new element must belong to the domain of the extension, or to its image (codomain).

 Application to densely ordered sets

 As an example, the back-and-forth method can be used to prove Cantor's isomorphism theorem, although this was not Georg Cantor's original proof.
 This theorem states that two unbounded countable dense linear orders are isomorphic.